psychemedia/storytelling-notes/tom_tit_tot.md

 for."

-That oont dew me noo good if 1 dow," says she.
+That oont dew me noo good if I dow," says she.
 V li Yew doon't know that," that sai l, an' twirled that's tail round.

-"Well," says she, "that oon't dew no harm, if that doon't dew no good,** and she upped and told aboat the pies, an' the skeins an' everything.
+"Well," says she, "that oon't dew no harm, if that doon't dew no good," and she upped and told aboat the pies, an' the skeins an' everything.

-« This is what Til dew," says the little block thing, Til come to yar winder iv'ry momin* an' take the flax an' bring it spun at night.**
+"This is what Til dew," says the little block thing, Til come to yar winder iv'ry momin* an' take the flax an' bring it spun at night."

 "What's your pay?" says she.

 That looked out o' the corners o' that's eyes, an' that s.iM, "I'll give you three guesses cvory night to guess my name, au' if you hain't guessed it afore the month's up, yew shall be mine."

-Well* she thowt she'd be sure to gaess that's name afure the month was ap.
+Well* she thowt she'd be sure to gaess that's name afure the month was up.
 "All right," says she, "I agree."

 "All right," that says, an' lork how that twirled that's tail.